jimmc414/TAOv2/python_libraries.md

 1. Set up pre-commit hooks to run Black and Ruff before each commit.
 2. Configure your CI/CD pipeline to check code formatting and linting.
 3. Use editor integrations for real-time feedback during development.

+Remember to regularly update your dependencies and test thoroughly after any updates to ensure system stability and take advantage of new features and improvements.